DuitDojo-Capstone-Project/DuitDojo_ML/README.md

    - Run the notebook to train the model on CORD dataset

 ## text classification:
-In the text classification folder there are 3 folders consisting of dataset, notebook and model
+In the text classification folder there are 3 folders consisting of dataset, notebook, model and API
-- In the dataset folder there is a dataset that is used.
+- in the dataset folder there is a dataset that is used.
 This dataset was collected by us ourselves.
 This dataset consists of five labels, namely Food, Clothing, Utilites, Electronic and Others.
 - in the notebook folder there is a notebook for model training
 - in the model folder there is the model.h5, tokenizer and label encoder
+- in the API folder there is API for text classification

 ### How to use the repo:
 1. Fork the repo